 How to become an early childhood education specialist

-- Communication skills: The ability to collaborate with assistants and special education teachers and to relay needs to parents and administrators is crucial
+- Communication skills: The ability to collaborate with assistants and special education teachers and to relay needs to parents and administrators is crucial.

-- Creativity: A knack for planning engaging lessons while adapting to different learning styles
+- Creativity: A knack for planning engaging lessons while adapting to different learning styles of young children.

-- Patience: The capacity to work with a variety of personalities, backgrounds, abilities and learning styles — all at once
+- Patience: The capacity to work with a variety of personalities, backgrounds, abilities and learning styles — all at once.

 How to become a preschool teacher

+You'll need to start with a degree or education before focusing on licensure.
 The minimum educational requirements for this job vary by the type of institution:

-- The Head Start program requires an associate degree
+- The Head Start program requires an associate degree.

+Once you've earned the degree, you typically have to earn your teaching license or get certification if it wasn't covered in your degree program.
 There are several nationally recognized certifications that can prepare early childhood education specialists for their careers.
 Be sure to check with the accrediting agencies for the most recent requirements, and check with any prospective employer about which certifications are preferred:

 - Child Development Associate (CDA), acertificate from the Council for Professional Recognition